percy/example-percy-appium-python/README.md

 ### Step 2

-Sign in to Percy and create a new project.
+Sign in to Percy and create a new App project.
 You can name the project "test-project" if you'd like.
 After you've created the project, you'll be shown a token environment variable.

 ### Step 3